 The Inmaculada Concepción church was built by a single family, in pink stone in Gothic style to imitate in miniature the Notre Dame Cathedral in Paris.
 The main altar was made of marble from Italy, with images of Saint Joseph and the Virgin Mary from Paris.

 The tabernacle contains the “chalice of Angangueo,” an important example of Baroque silverwork.

 The San Simon parish is smaller, built with blue-grey stone.

-Other chapels include Santa Maria Gorita, Misericordia and Jesus Nazareno.
+Other chapels include Santa Maria Gorita, Misericordia, and Jesus Nazareno.

 Bill was the last mine administrator of the American Smelting and Refining Company before the mines were nationalized.
-The couple became part of the community and eventually their house was preserved and made into a historical museum.
+The couple became part of the community and eventually, their house was preserved and made into a historical museum.

 Another museum in the area is the El Molino.

 If you’re staying in Angangueo and looking for interesting places to visit on a day trip, there are several nearby attractions worth exploring.
 Here’s a list of places of interest you can visit in a one-day excursion:

 El Rosario Monarch Butterfly Sanctuary: This sanctuary is one of the most famous monarch butterfly reserves in the area.
 Witness the incredible spectacle of millions of monarch butterflies during their winter migration.